Get free ebooK with 50 must do coding Question for Product Based Companies solved

 Space Complexity To Construct 2D Doubly Linked List: O(1), constant space complexity, as no extra space is used.

-5. Why is a doubly linked list called a Two Way list?
+1. Why construct a doubly linked list from a 2D matrix?

 Leave a Reply